pswilde/gotosocial/docs/user_guide/settings.md

 !!! info
     The discoverable setting is about **discoverability of your account**, not searchability of your posts.
 It has nothing to do with indexing of your posts for search by Mastodon instances, or other federated instances that use full text search!

+### Timelines

+#### Enable showing all follow's replies in home timeline

+By default, when an account you follow replies to an account you do not follow it is ignored unless you, or someone else you follow, is mentioned in this reply.
+However, if you wish to make these replies visible, you can do so by enabling this option.

+!!! info
+    Enabling this option will increase the amount of status visible in your home timeline

+#### Noisy Mode

+Like Showing all replies, this mode shows loads more stuff in the home timeline.
+That's lengthy posts, conversations, etc. all in the home timeline.
+GtS normally hides these for a more pleasant experience

 ### Advanced

 #### Custom CSS